Beyond the Edge of Function: Unraveling the Patterns of Type Recovery in Binary Code: Evaluation

 It is worth noting that TYDA only contains ELF binary files, so we need to follow up with several preprocessing tasks, including parsing DWARF debugging information, mapping variables to their types, and analyzing them through the BytePA before we can ultimately generate the input data required by the model.

-We remove auxiliary functions automatically generated by the compiler, such as \texttt{\_init\_proc}, etc., which can't map to the source code.
+We remove auxiliary functions generated by the compiler, such as \texttt{\_init\_proc}, etc., which cannot be mapped to the source code.
 We also remove duplicate functions according to binary code hash.
-In addition, when dividing the training and test sets, we ensure that binary functions of the same project cannot appear in both training and test sets to avoid data leakage.
+In addition, when dividing the training and test sets, we ensure that binary functions from the same project do not appear in both the training and test sets to avoid data leakage.